 (2) ADU permit.

-(a) Except as allowed under subsection (1) above, no ADU, including a new-construction, detached ADU over 800 square feet, may be created without a building permit and an ADU permit in compliance with the standards set forth in subsections (E) and (F) below.
+(a) Except as allowed under subsection (1) above, no ADU, including a new-construction, detached ADU over 800 square feet or a new-construction attached ADU, may be created without a building permit and an ADU permit in compliance with the standards set forth in divisions (E) and (F) below.

 (b) The ADU permit processing fee is determined by the Community Development Director and approved by the City Council by resolution.

-(a) An ADU permit is considered and approved ministerially, without discretionary review or a hearing.
+(a) ADU permits, including cottage community permits, are considered and approved ministerially, without discretionary review or a hearing.

-(b) The city must act on an application to create an ADU or JADU within 60 days from the date that the city receives a completed application, unless either:
+(b) The city must deny or approve an application to create an ADU, JADU, or cottage community within 60 days from the date that the city receives a completed application, and in the absence of a denial or approval within 60 days, the applications will be deemed approved, unless either:

 1. The applicant requests a delay, in which case the 60-day time period is tolled for the period of the requested delay; or